Updated: Aug 27, 2022

 A colleague the other day (in geography) showed me a slide show they had made.
 This was not for projecting onto a whiteboard but simply as a way to contain EVERYTHING about one topic on a slide.
 She said it was more flexible than Word as she could move the text boxes around to fit.
 If you prefer to use a computer to revise than make notes with pens and paper, then this may be just the answer for you.

 This took me about 20 minutes to make.
-Now I can see at a glance what I need to revise for at I already know and this topic.
+Now I can see at a glance what I need to revise for and what I already know and this topic.
 I can tick off what I already know and if I keep this to hand I can see what I need to do next.
 Like a roadmap for my revision.